Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Systematic uncertainties

 \textbf{Renormalisation ($\muR$) and factorisation ($\muF$) scales.} Variations in the renormalisation and factorisation scales are used to estimate the uncertainty due to missing higher order corrections.
 The uncertainties are combined by taking an envelope of all the variations.

-\textbf{Initial-state radiation and final-state radiation modelling.} For the ISR, the amount of radiation is increased (decreased) by scaling $\muR$ and $\muF$ by a factor 0.5 (2) and by varying the renormalisation scale for QCD emission in the ISR corresponding to the \texttt{Var3cUp} (\texttt{Var3cDown}) variation of the A14 tune~\cite{ATL-PHYS-PUB-2014-021}.
-For the FSR, the amount of radiation is increased (decreased) varying the renormalisation scale for QCD emission in the FSR by a factor of 0.5 (2).
+\textbf{Initial-state radiation and final-state radiation modelling.} For the ISR, the amount of radiation is increased (decreased) using the \texttt{Var3cUp} (\texttt{Var3cDown}) variation of the A14 tune~\cite{ATL-PHYS-PUB-2014-021}.
+For the FSR, the amount of radiation is increased (decreased) varying the coupling of the QCD emission in the final state by a factor of 0.5 (2).

 \textbf{PDF uncertainties.} The PDF uncertainties follow the PDF4LHC recommendations~\cite{Butterworth:2015oua}.
 The $\alpha_\text{s}$ uncertainty is derived using the same PDF set evaluated with two different $\alpha_\text{s}$ values.
 The uncertainties from the PDF and $\alpha_\text{s}$ are added in quadrature.